 Furnaces are required to have an AFUE rating of at least 80 percent.
 However, there are furnaces that are rated up to 98 percent efficient.
 If you have an older furnace that’s 60 to70 percent efficient, upgrading to a new one with a high AFUE rating can save you quite a bit on your utility bills.

 Understanding your system is helpful.
-If you have any additional questions or concerns, or would like to schedule an appointment, contact HELP Plumbing, Heating, Cooling and Electric.
+If you have any additional questions or concerns, or would like to schedule an appointment, contact HELP Plumbing, Heating, Cooling and Drains.